astral-sh/ruff/README.md

 Ruff does not yet support third-party plugins, though a plugin system is within-scope for the project.
 See [#283](https://github.com/charliermarsh/ruff/issues/283) for more.

-### How does Ruff's import sorting compare to [`isort`](https://pypi.org/project/isort/)?
+### How does Ruff's import sorting compare to [isort](https://pypi.org/project/isort/)?

-Ruff's import sorting is intended to be nearly equivalent to `isort` when used `profile = "black"`.
+Ruff's import sorting is intended to be nearly equivalent to isort when used `profile = "black"`.
 There are a few known, minor differences in how Ruff and isort break ties between similar imports, and in how Ruff and isort treat inline comments in some cases (see: [#1381](https://github.com/charliermarsh/ruff/issues/1381), [#2104](https://github.com/charliermarsh/ruff/issues/2104)).

-Like `isort`, Ruff's import sorting is compatible with Black.
+Like isort, Ruff's import sorting is compatible with Black.

-Ruff does not yet support all of `isort`'s configuration options, though it does support many of them.
+Ruff does not yet support all of isort's configuration options, though it does support many of them.
 You can find the supported settings in the [API reference](#isort).
 For example, you can set `known-first-party` like so: